danieljohnson18/image-finder/README.md

-Image Finder APP
+Image Finder APP.
-using Material UI library and create-react-app. made use of pixabay image API to generate images
+Using Material UI library and create-react-app.
+Consumed PixaBay image API to generate images
 App allows for random generation of images.